Thomas & Friends series 7: Home Video Releases

 Series 7 was released on VHS and DVD in the UK by Video Collection International in three volumes.

 The three episodes not included in the separate volumes are "What's the Matter with Henry?", "Rheneas and the Roller Coaster", and "Not So Hasty Puddings".

-The entirety of Series 7 was released on DVD in January 2008, and various episodes from the series have also appeared on other DVD releases.
+2 Entertain released a complete series DVD volume in January 2008.

+Episodes from the series have also made it to various compilation releases with other series.